-Indemnification and insurance of officers
+Indemnification and insurance of officers and auditors

-No insurance premiums are paid for out of the assets of the Fund in regards to insurance cover provided to the officers of The Trust Company (RE Services) Limited or the auditors of the Fund.
-So long as the officers of The Trust Company (RE Services) Limited act in accordance with the Fund's Constitution and the Corporations Act 2001, the officers remain indemnified out of the assets of the Fund against losses incurred while acting on behalf of the Fund.
+No insurance premiums are paid for out of the assets of the Fund in regard to the insurance cover provided to either the officers of the Responsible Entity or the auditors of the Fund.
+So long as the officers of the Responsible Entity act in accordance with the Fund's Constitution and the Corporations Act 2001, the officers remain indemnified out of the assets of the Fund against losses incurred while acting on behalf of the Fund.